 The Tasmanian Forests Intergovernmental Agreement was a previous government initiative signed by the then Prime Minister, the Hon.
 Julia Gillard MP, and the then Tasmanian Premier, the Hon.
 Lara Giddings MP, on 7 August 2011.

-Under the agreement a total of $277 million, including $15 million from the State Government, will be provided in the following key areas:
+Under the agreement $277 million, including $15 million from the Tasmanian Government, was to be provided in the following key areas:

 - $85 million to support contractors and their families affected by the downturn in the industry, and in particular Gunns Limited’s decision to exit native forest harvesting

-- $43 million to facilitate protection of new areas of high conservation value forests
+- $43 million to facilitate protection of new reserve areas

 - $120 million over 15 years, including an initial payment of $20 million to identify and fund appropriate regional development projects

 - $7 million per annum ongoing to manage new reserves

 An Independent Verification Group established to provide advice to the Prime Minister and the Tasmanian Premier provided its report on 23 March 2012.
 Coordination of the Australian Government’s engagement in the Tasmanian Forests Intergovernmental Agreement was led by the Department of the Environment (see archival material).

 Australian Government’s response to the Statement of Principles on Tasmanian forests—December 2010